ohduran/ohduran.github.io/_collections/_articles/2019-06-30-writing-in-times-of-clickbait.markdown

 >
 > MR. ZUCKERBERG: “[Senator, we run ads](https://www.youtube.com/watch?v=GGTWUOxkfGQ)”.

-Third, economically, the only reason why a user would read a newspaper is because it’s valuable to him, and the only reason why a company would run an ad on a newspaper is because there is value to it.
+Third, the only reason why a user would read a newspaper is because it’s valuable to him, and the only reason why a company would run an ad on a newspaper is because there is value to it.
 There is an inescapable truth: __what individuals think is valuable cannot be predicted__.
 You are cast away on an island, sending messages in a bottle from which you get only the money advertisers give you.
-You can’t tell whether what you do is valuable to the reader, or the advertiser.
 Big Data and Analytics are the latest trends in trying to figure out why certain messages on certain bottles make more money than others.

+Customers, again, are those that pay money.
+As news agencies have funded their business with even more ads than with a higher price for copies of the newspaper, the reader has lost any leverage he might have had in holding those agencies accountable.
+Readers are now sitting on the very last row of the auditorium; all they can do is boo.

 <hr>